Quambalaria shoot blight

 Distribution

-- Queensland and northern New South Wales.
+- Queensland and northern New South Wales

 Hosts

-- Spotted gum (Corymbia citriodora subsp. variegata)
+- Spotted gum (Corymbia citriodora subspecies variegata)

-- Lemon scented gum (C. citriodora subsp. citriodora)
+- Lemon-scented gum (C. citriodora subspecies citriodora)

 - Spotted gum (C. maculata)